sokolalec/villainous/README.md

 - ownedExpansions = (Original, WickedToTheCore, EvilComesPrepared, PerfectlyWretched, DespicablePlots, BiggerAndBadder, FilledwithFright, SugarandSpite)
 - Same basic rules as tournament `003`
 - Games were generated pseudo-randomly (see below) using the code in this repo

+Tournament `005`:
+- ownedExpansions = (Original, WickedToTheCore, EvilComesPrepared, PerfectlyWretched, DespicablePlots, BiggerAndBadder, FilledwithFright, SugarandSpite)
+- First person to 12 wins, wins the tournament
+- When a Villain wins a game, it is out of the tournament and cannot be played again
+- One person picks a matchup of two villains; the other picks which one they want to play in that matchup
+- A coin flip decides who dictates the matchup (the winner of the coin flip can make the other player choose the matchup if they want)

+Tournament `006`:
+- ownedExpansions = (Original, WickedToTheCore, EvilComesPrepared, PerfectlyWretched, DespicablePlots, BiggerAndBadder, FilledwithFright, SugarandSpite)
+- First person to 25 wins, wins the tournament
+- After a Villain is played, it can no longer be played again until each Villain has been played at least that number of times (i.e. random round robin)
+- Games are randomly decided using the Villains remaining for each player

 ## Game Generation